zachpino/realtimespace/week5/container.md

 Here, we are making two variables to store some important information -- how big we want our visualization to be in pixels in both dimensions.

 Afterwards, we are using those variables to create an `<svg>` element.
 SVG is a lightweight scripting language for drawing vector graphics that D3, web browsers, and Adobe Illustrator speak natively.
 Take a look at the [reference](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) to see what is possible.

+If you save and run this code, you should see a blueish rectangle on your screen.
+Note that in D3, we can set *attributes* of an html tag with `.attr()` and CSS styles with `.css()`.

+Now, let's manage our data!